oslabs-beta/janusQL/README.md

 # **How to use**
 Sign up for an account, or if already registered, log into the application using your credentials.

-# **Viewing Analytics Information**
+## **Viewing Analytics Information**
-After logging in, you'll see three sections - an area to input the URI of the GraphQL API along with a code editor, another code editor, and the analytics sections
+After logging in, you'll see three sections - an area to input the URI of the GraphQL API along with a code editor, another code editor, and the analytics sections.

 ### **Testing response time, throughput, or load** <br>
 Enter the URL of the GraphQL API and type in the query you want to test. <br>